EncoreTechnologies/puppet-patching/REFERENCE.md

 Data type: `Optional[String[1]]`

 Log file for patching results.
 This file will contain the JSON output that is returned from these tasks.
 This is data that was written by patching::update.
 If no script name is passed on Linux hosts a default is used: /var/log/patching.json.
 If no script name is passed  on Windows hosts a default is used: C:/ProgramData/PuppetLabs/patching/patching.json

+### update_history_linux

+Reads the update history from the JSON 'result_file'.

+**Supports noop?** false

+#### Parameters

+##### `result_file`

+Data type: `Optional[String[1]]`

+Log file for patching results.
+This file will contain the JSON output that is returned from these tasks.
+This is data that was written by patching::update.
+If no script name is passed on Linux hosts a default is used: /var/log/patching.json.
+If no script name is passed  on Windows hosts a default is used: C:/ProgramData/PuppetLabs/patching/patching.json

+### update_history_windows

+Reads the update history from the JSON 'result_file'.

+**Supports noop?** false

+#### Parameters

+##### `result_file`

+Data type: `Optional[String[1]]`

+Log file for patching results.
+This file will contain the JSON output that is returned from these tasks.
+This is data that was written by patching::update.
+If no script name is passed on Linux hosts a default is used: /var/log/patching.json.
+If no script name is passed  on Windows hosts a default is used: C:/ProgramData/PuppetLabs/patching/patching.json

+### update_linux

+Execute OS updates on the target.
+For RedHat/CentOS this runs `yum update`.
+For Debian/Ubuntu runs `apt upgrade`.
+For Windows this runs Windows Update and `choco update`.

+**Supports noop?** false

+#### Parameters

+##### `provider`

+Data type: `Optional[String[1]]`

+What update provider to use.
+For Linux (RHEL, Debian, etc) this parameter is not used.
+For Windows the available values are: 'windows', 'chocolatey', 'all' (both 'windows' and 'chocolatey').
+The default value for Windows is 'all'.
+If 'all' is passed and Chocolatey isn't installed then Chocolatey will simply be skipped.
+If 'chocolatey' is passed and Chocolatey isn't installed, then this will error.

+##### `names`

+Data type: `Optional[Array[String]]`

+Name of the package(s) to update.
+If nothing is passed then all packages will be updated.
+Note: this currently only works for Linux, Windows support will be added in the future for both Windows Update and Chocolatey (TODO)

+##### `result_file`

+Data type: `Optional[String[1]]`

+Log file for patching results.
+This file will contain the JSON output that is returned from these tasks.
+The data is written to a log file so that you can collect it later by running patching::history.
+If no script name is passed on Linux hosts a default is used: /var/log/patching.json.
+If no script name is passed  on Windows hosts a default is used: C:/ProgramData/patching/patching.json

+##### `log_file`

+Data type: `Optional[String[1]]`

+Log file for OS specific output during the patching process.
+This file will contain OS specific (RHEL/CentOS = yum history, Debian/Ubuntu = /var/log/apt/history.log, Windows = ??) data that this task used to generate its output.
+If no script name is passed on Linux hosts a default is used: /var/log/patching.log.
+If no script name is passed  on Windows hosts a default is used: C:/ProgramData/patching/patching.log

+### update_windows

+Execute OS updates on the target.
+For RedHat/CentOS this runs `yum update`.
+For Debian/Ubuntu runs `apt upgrade`.
+For Windows this runs Windows Update and `choco update`.

+**Supports noop?** false

+#### Parameters

+##### `provider`

+Data type: `Optional[String[1]]`

+What update provider to use.
+For Linux (RHEL, Debian, etc) this parameter is not used.
+For Windows the available values are: 'windows', 'chocolatey', 'all' (both 'windows' and 'chocolatey').
+The default value for Windows is 'all'.
+If 'all' is passed and Chocolatey isn't installed then Chocolatey will simply be skipped.
+If 'chocolatey' is passed and Chocolatey isn't installed, then this will error.

+##### `names`

+Data type: `Optional[Array[String]]`

+Name of the package(s) to update.
+If nothing is passed then all packages will be updated.
+Note: this currently only works for Linux, Windows support will be added in the future for both Windows Update and Chocolatey (TODO)

+##### `result_file`

+Data type: `Optional[String[1]]`

+Log file for patching results.
+This file will contain the JSON output that is returned from these tasks.
+The data is written to a log file so that you can collect it later by running patching::history.
+If no script name is passed on Linux hosts a default is used: /var/log/patching.json.
+If no script name is passed  on Windows hosts a default is used: C:/ProgramData/patching/patching.json

+##### `log_file`

+Data type: `Optional[String[1]]`

+Log file for OS specific output during the patching process.
+This file will contain OS specific (RHEL/CentOS = yum history, Debian/Ubuntu = /var/log/apt/history.log, Windows = ??) data that this task used to generate its output.
+If no script name is passed on Linux hosts a default is used: /var/log/patching.log.
+If no script name is passed  on Windows hosts a default is used: C:/ProgramData/patching/patching.log

 ## Plans